Insulin (medication): Basal insulin

-In type 1 diabetes, insulin production is extremely low, and as such the body requires exogenous insulin.
-Some people with type 2 diabetes, particularly those with very high hemoglobin A1c values, may also require a baseline rate of insulin, as their body is desensitized to the level of insulin being produced.
+In type 1 diabetes, endogenous insulin production is extremely low or absent, and as such the body requires exogenous insulin.
+Some people with type 2 diabetes, particularly those with very high hemoglobin A1c values, may also require a baseline rate of exogenous insulin, as their body is desensitized to the level of insulin being produced by their body.
 Basal insulin regulates the body's blood glucose between mealtimes, as well as overnight.
 This basal rate of insulin action is generally achieved via the use of an intermediate-acting insulin (such as NPH) or a long-acting insulin analog.
 In type 1 diabetics, it may also be achieved via continuous infusion of rapid-acting insulin using an insulin pump.
 Approximately half of a person's daily insulin requirement is administered as a basal insulin, usually administered once per day at night.

 Prandial insulin

 When a person eats food containing carbohydrates and glucose, insulin helps regulate the body's metabolism of the food.
 Prandial insulin, also called mealtime or bolus insulin, is designed as a bolus dose of insulin prior to a meal to regulate the spike in blood glucose that occurs following a meal.
 The dose of prandial insulin may be static, or may be calculated by the patient using either their current blood sugar, planned carbohydrate intake, or both.
 This calculation may also be performed by an insulin pump in patients using a pump.
 Insulin regiments that consist of doses calculated in this manner are considered intensive insulin regimens.
 Prandial insulin is usually administered no more than 15–30 minutes prior to a meal using a rapid-acting insulin or a regular insulin.
 In some patients, a combination insulin may be used that contains both NPH (long acting) insulin and a rapid/regular insulin to provide both a basal insulin and prandial insulin.